-I’ll focus on the first one today; the inaccuracy of the second one is obvious to anyone who was asked to implement MPLS VPNs in enterprise networks to ensure end-to-end path separation between departments or users with different security levels (to learn more about benefits of using MPLS/VPN in enterprise networks, register for my Enterprise MPLS/VPN Deployment webinar).
+I’ll focus on the first one today; the inaccuracy of the second one is obvious to anyone who was asked to implement MPLS VPNs in enterprise networks to ensure end-to-end path separation between departments or users with different security levels.

 OK, so here’s the true story about the early days of MPLS: approximately 15 years ago, Internet Service Providers (ISPs) were experiencing traffic growth they couldn’t handle with their existing router gear.
 In those days, ASICs were expensive and the hardware layer-3 switching that we use today didn’t exist (Cisco used custom CPUs in their AGS+ and 7000 series routers, but those chips were a far cry from today’s TCAMs).
 Router performance was thus extremely limited – the best you could get was an 155 Mbps OC-3/STM-1 port per linecard.